-Why pay $65 per hour for 8 hours ($520) or $55 per hour for 10 hours ($550) when, by taking advantage of the current special coupon rate (see the link at left) you can pay just $85 per hour for 4 hours ($340 total) and get a better job to boot?
-In other words, hire someone with a mid-size machine and you're stuck paying about 72% of my hourly rate but getting less than 50% of the work because the math says they'll take over twice as long!
+Why pay $85 per hour for 9 hours ($765) or more, when, if your job is within my normal service area, by taking advantage of the current special coupon rate (see the Rates & Internet Discount Coupon tab at left) you can pay just $575 (for up to 5 hours of work!)
+OR EVEN FAR LESS, like $199 for simple tasks such as gravel spreading listed in Bobcat Man's current coupon section and get a better job to boot?
+In other words, hire someone with a smaller machine and you're stuck paying about 75% of Bobcat Man's hourly rate but getting less than 50% of the work because with their tiny under-powered, rubber tire machine, the math says they'll take nearly twice as long!

-Some people see only the hourly rate and mistakenly think the lower hourly rate number is some sort of bargain, experience and machine power don't figure into their equation.
-It's the intelligent people who do their research that keep me in business.
+Some people see only the hourly rate and mistakenly think the lower hourly rate number is some sort of bargain, experience and machine size/power don't figure into their equation.
+It's the intelligent people who do their research that keep us in business.
 They verify the slightly higher hourly rate for over double the machine and extra experience means the job will cost far less, not more, and is the far better deal.
-Then they hire the Bobcat Man asap!
+Then they hire Bobcat Man asap!

 And Bobcat Man shows up for the job!
 Many others do not!